Manipal Institute of Technology: Growth and expansion (1961–current)

-The new millennium (2000–2015)

 Dr. A. P. J. Abdul Kalam, the then President of India, visited the college and interacted with the students in 2003.
 This visit was later repeated in 2010 by the then President of India Pratibha Patil.

-The dawn of the new millennium brought in the construction of new buildings.
 2006 saw the construction of the Innovation Center, housing companies such as Phillips and EMC2 and associated research and development.
 The 7-floor 13th Block located between the 3rd and 4th blocks for housing lady students was also completed during this period.
 The adjoining New Lecture Hall complex ('NLH') was built anticipating the increase in intake and was inaugurated in the year 2006.
 2007 saw the inauguration of Academic Block 5, the largest academic building on campus, housing classrooms, academic and research labs, and department and faculty offices.

 Undergraduate courses in Instrumentation and Control Engineering were added in 2001 and Mechatronics was added in 2006 and those in Aeronautical Engineering and Automobile Engineering were added in 2008.
-The department of Architecture was rechristened as The Faculty of Architecture in 2006, and then as Manipal School of Architecture and Planning and Design, as a separate institute under the Manipal Academy of Higher Education in 2011.
+The Department of Architecture was rechristened as The Faculty of Architecture in 2006, and then as Manipal School of Architecture and Planning and Design, as a separate institute under the Manipal Academy of Higher Education in 2011.
 In 2013, an integrated course in Computer Science and Communication Engineering was added, under the department of Information and Communication Technology.
 The annual undergraduate student intake increased from 800 spread over 12 engineering disciplines in the year 2003 to 1,500 spread over 16 disciplines in 2008.
 As of July 2011, the institute has an intake of more than 2,300 students.

 The institute was also visited by Smt.
 Pratibha Patil, the then President of India for the university's annual convocation in December 2010.
 The then Finance Minister and future President of India, Shri Pranab Mukherjee also visited the institute on 26 May 2012 to inaugurate one of the Academic Blocks.
 The institute was visited by acclaimed South Indian film director S.S.
 Rajmouli in October 2017.
 The institute also played host to the 49th annual convention of the National Association of Students of Architecture (NASA) in January 2007.

-Recent history, new logo and major campus expansion (2016–present)

 The new logo of the institute was unveiled by alumni Nokia Former CEO Rajiv Suri during the institute's 2016 convocation.
 It was designed by Kartikeya Rastogi, who was then a senior year Chemical Engineering undergraduate student.

-Numerous new computer oriented branches are being introduced, since most of the students admitted at undergraduate level prefer Computer stream, this trend is on a rise in many Private Institutions in India.
-(BTech Data Science, B.Tech.
-Artificial Intelligence & Machine Learning and so on).

-In 2016, the college announced a major campus upgrade including the construction of several new buildings: